 In general, the longer a kayak’s keel the faster it’ll be, though the width and shape of the bow can be factors too.

 Long keels also improve tracking and minimize the risk of being blown off course.
-If you’ll be doing crossings of any size, make sure your boat has a skeg or rudder to help you steer.
+If you’ll be doing crossings of any size, make sure your kayak has a skeg or rudder to help you steer.

 Inflatable vs. Plastic vs. Fiberglass

 Fiberglass boats are more expensive, lighter, and tend to be more responsive with better performance than plastic or inflatable kayaks.

 They are more fragile though and should never be dragged over hard surfaces.
 Additional maintenance will be required throughout the lifetime of a fiberglass kayak as scratches and punctures will have to be routinely covered with resin, additional fiberglass, and sometimes gel coat depending on the kayak’s finish.